 - Managing LPNs, LVNs and nurse aides

-Nurses with a higher degree may have more complex job duties and responsibilities.
+Nurses with a higher degree may have more high level job duties and accountabilities.
 Nurse practitioners (NP), for example, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
-They can provide primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

-There is more than one degree option to choose from to become a registered nurse.
-And in order to become an RN, a student must enroll in an accredited school and program.
-A student can acquire a qualifying degree in just 2 years, or continue on to obtain a graduate degree for a total of six years.
-Following are some brief summaries of the nursing degrees that are offered in the Shinnston WV area.
+There are several degree options available to become a registered nurse.
+And to become an RN, a student must attend an accredited school and program.
+A student can acquire a qualifying degree in as little as two years, or advance to achieve a graduate degree for a total of six years.
+Following are some short summaries of the nursing degrees that are offered in the Stephenson WV area.

 - Associates.
-The Associate Degree in Nursing (ADN) is typically a 2 year program made available by community colleges.
-It prepares graduates for an entry level job in nursing in healthcare centers including hospitals, clinics or nursing homes.
-Many use the ADN as an entry into nursing and later achieve a higher degree.
+The Associate Degree in Nursing (ADN) is commonly a 2 year program offered by community colleges.
+It readies graduates for an entry level job in nursing in medical centers such as hospitals, clinics or nursing homes.
+Many utilize the ADN as an entry into nursing and subsequently attain a higher degree.

 - Bachelor’s.
-The Bachelor of Science in Nursing (BSN) provides more extensive training than the ADN.
-It is commonly a four year program offered at colleges and universities.
-Licensed RNs may be eligible to complete an accelerated program based on their past training or degree and professional experience (RN to BSN).
-Those applying to the program may want to progress to a clinical or administrative position, or be more competitive in the employment market.
+The Bachelor of Science in Nursing (BSN) supplies more comprehensive training than the ADN.
+It is normally a four year program offered at colleges and universities.
+Licensed RNs may be allowed to complete an accelerated program based on their prior training or degree and professional experience (RN to BSN).
+Those applying to the program might want to advance to a clinical or administrative position, or be more competitive in the employment market.

 - Master’s.
-The Master of Science in Nursing (MSN) is typically a two year program after achieving the BSN.
-The MSN program offers specialization training, for instance to become a nurse practitioner or concentrate on administration, management or teaching.
+The Master of Science in Nursing (MSN) is usually a 2 year program after receiving the BSN.
+The MSN program offers specialization training, for example to become a nurse practitioner or concentrate on administration, management or teaching.

-When a graduating student has acquired one of the above degrees, she or he must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become licensed.
-Additional requirements for licensing change from state to state, so be sure to contact the West Virginia board of nursing for any state requirements.
+After a graduating student has acquired one of the above degrees, she or he must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) so as to become licensed.
+Further requirements for licensing vary from state to state, so be sure to contact the West Virginia board of nursing for any state requirements.

 LPN Certificates and Degrees

-There are principally two scholastic credentials available that provide training to become either an LPN or an LVN.
-The one that may be concluded in the shortest amount of time, generally about 12 months, is the certificate or diploma program.
-The second option is to obtain a Practical Nursing Associate Degree.
-These programs are broader in nature than the diploma option and typically require 2 years to complete.
-The benefit of Associate Degrees, in addition to offering a higher credential and more comprehensive training, are that they provide more transferable credit toward a Bachelor’s Degree in nursing.
-Regardless of the kind of credential you pursue, it should be West Virginia approved and accredited by the National League for Nursing Accrediting Commission (NLNAC) or another national accrediting organization.
-The NLNAC attests that the course of study adequately prepares students to become Practical Nurses, and that the majority of graduates pass the 50 state required NCLEX-PN licensing exam.
+There are generally two academic credentials available that provide instruction to become either an LPN or an LVN.
+The one that can be completed in the shortest time period, usually about twelve months, is the certificate or diploma course.
+The other option is to attain a Practical Nursing Associate Degree.
+These programs are more comprehensive in nature than the diploma option and commonly require 2 years to complete.
+The advantage of Associate Degrees, aside from providing a higher credential and more comprehensive training, are that they provide more transferable credit toward a Bachelor’s Degree in nursing.
+No matter the kind of credential you seek, it needs to be West Virginia approved and accredited by the National League for Nursing Accrediting Commission (NLNAC) or any other national accrediting organization.
+The NLNAC guarantees that the syllabus effectively prepares students to become Practical Nurses, and that most graduates pass the 50 state required NCLEX-PN licensing exam.

-In contrast to other licensed nurses, certified nursing assistants do not have to attain a college degree.
-CNA instruction can be obtained at Shinnston WV area community colleges or at vocational or trade schools.
-The duration of the training program can take anywhere from one to three months, leading to either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are required to receive at least 75 hours of instruction, 16 of which need to be clinical or “hands-on” training hours.
-Keep in mind that this is the minimal amount of training directed and every state has its specific prerequisites.
-So it’s important to make sure that the program you enroll in not only fulfills the federal requirements, but also those for West Virginia or the state where you will be practicing.
-One recommendation is to get in touch with the health or nursing board for your state to make certain that the training is state certified.
-Along with the training, each state requires a passing score on a competency test for certification.
-Depending on the state, there may be additional requirements as well.
+In contrast to many other licensed nurses, certified nursing assistants do not need to attain a college degree.
+CNA training can be obtained at Stephenson WV area community colleges or at vocational or trade schools.
+The duration of the training program can take anywhere from just one to 3 months, leading to either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are required to have at least 75 hours of training, 16 of which must be clinical or “hands-on” training hours.
+Keep in mind that this is the minimum period of training directed and that each state has its specific requirements.
+So it’s crucial to make certain that the program you enroll in not only meets the federal requirements, but likewise those for West Virginia or the state where you will be practicing.
+One suggestion is to contact the health or nursing board for your state to make sure that the training course is state approved.
+Along with the training, each state mandates a passing score on a competency test for certification.
+Depending on the state, there might be additional prerequisites as well.

-Now that you have selected which nursing program to enroll in, and if to attend your classes on campus near Shinnston WV or on the internet, you can use the following guidelines to start narrowing down your options.
-As you no doubt are aware, there are a large number of nursing schools and colleges throughout West Virginia and the United States.
-So it is important to lower the number of schools to choose from in order that you will have a workable list.
-As we earlier mentioned, the site of the school along with the cost of tuition are undoubtedly going to be the initial two things that you will look at.
+Now that you have chosen which nursing degree to pursue, as well as whether to attend your classes on campus near Stephenson WV or on the internet, you can use the following pointers to start narrowing down your choices.
+As you no doubt are aware, there are many nursing schools and colleges within West Virginia and the United States.
+So it is important to reduce the number of schools to choose from in order that you will have a workable list.
+As we already pointed out, the site of the school as well as the cost of tuition are probably going to be the first two things that you will consider.
 But as we also emphasized, they should not be your sole qualifiers.
-So before making your ultimate decision, use the following questions to evaluate how your selection measures up to the other programs.
+So prior to making your final selection, use the following questions to evaluate how your pick compares to the other programs.

 - Accreditation.
-It’s a good idea to make sure that the degree or certificate program in addition to the school is accredited by a U.S. Department of Education acknowledged accrediting organization.
-In addition to helping make sure that you receive an excellent education, it may help in acquiring financial aid or student loans, which are often not provided in Shinnston WV for non-accredited schools.
+It’s a good idea to make sure that the degree or certificate program along with the school is accredited by a U.S. Department of Education recognized accrediting agency.
+Aside from helping make sure that you obtain an excellent education, it may help in securing financial aid or student loans, which are often not available in Stephenson WV for non-accredited schools.

 - Licensing Preparation.
-Licensing criteria for registered nurses vary from state to state.
-In all states, a passing score is required on the National Council Licensure Examination (NCLEX-RN) in addition to graduation from an accredited school.
-Certain states require a specific number of clinical hours be completed, as well as the passing of additional tests.
-It’s essential that the school you are attending not only delivers a top-notch education, but also prepares you to meet the minimum licensing standards for West Virginia or the state where you will be working.
+Licensing prerequisites for registered nurses are different from state to state.
+In all states, a passing score is needed on the National Council Licensure Examination (NCLEX-RN) as well as graduation from an accredited school.
+Some states require a specific number of clinical hours be performed, as well as the passing of additional tests.
+It’s essential that the school you are enrolled in not only delivers an exceptional education, but also readies you to meet the minimum licensing standards for West Virginia or the state where you will be practicing.

 - Reputation.
-Check internet rating companies to see what the reviews are for each of the schools you are looking into.
-Ask the accrediting agencies for their reviews also.
-In addition, check with the West Virginia school licensing authority to check out if there are any complaints or compliance issues.
-Finally, you can call some Shinnston WV healthcare organizations you’re interested in working for after graduation and ask what their opinions are of the schools as well.
+Check online rating services to see what the assessments are for each of the schools you are looking into.
+Ask the accrediting agencies for their reviews as well.
+Additionally, check with the West Virginia school licensing authority to check out if there are any complaints or compliance issues.
+Finally, you can speak with some Stephenson WV healthcare organizations you’re interested in working for after graduation and ask what their judgments are of the schools as well.

 - Graduation and Job Placement Rates.
-Find out from the RN schools you are looking at what their graduation rates are as well as how long on average it takes students to complete their programs.
-A low graduation rate may be an indication that students were unhappy with the program and dropped out.
+Find out from the RN colleges you are looking at what their graduation rates are as well as how long on average it takes students to finish their programs.
+A low graduation rate may be an indication that students were dissatisfied with the program and dropped out.
 It’s also essential that the schools have high job placement rates.
-A high rate will not only verify that the school has a favorable reputation within the Shinnston WV medical community, but that it also has the network of contacts to assist students obtain a position.
+A high rate will not only verify that the school has a superb reputation within the Stephenson WV medical community, but that it also has the network of contacts to assist students gain a position.

 - Internship Programs.
-The best way to obtain experience as a registered nurse is to work in a clinical setting.
-Essentially all nursing degree programs require a specified number of clinical hours be completed.
-Many states have minimum clinical hour mandates for licensing also.
-Check if the schools have a working relationship with Shinnston WV hospitals, clinics or labs and assist with the placing of students in internships.
+The most effective way to acquire experience as a registered nurse is to work in a clinical environment.
+Essentially all nursing degree programs require a certain number of clinical hours be completed.
+Various states have minimum clinical hour mandates for licensing as well.
+Find out if the schools have associations with Stephenson WV hospitals, clinics or labs and help with the placement of students in internships.

-Enrolling in nursing colleges online is emerging as a more favored way to receive instruction and earn a nursing degree.
-Some schools will require attending on campus for a component of the training, and nearly all programs require a certain amount of clinical rotation hours carried out in a local healthcare center.
-But since the balance of the training can be accessed online, this option may be a more practical solution to finding the free time to attend classes for some Shinnston WV students.
-Pertaining to tuition, some online degree programs are cheaper than other on campus options.
-Even supplemental expenses such as for commuting and study materials may be minimized, helping to make education more affordable.
-And a large number of online programs are accredited by organizations like the Commission on Collegiate Nursing Education (CCNE) for BSN and MSN degrees.
-Therefore if your job and household obligations have left you with very little time to work toward your academic goals, perhaps an online nursing school will make it more convenient to fit a degree into your hectic schedule.
+Enrolling in nursing colleges online is growing into a more in demand way to get instruction and attain a nursing degree.
+Some schools will require attendance on campus for a component of the training, and almost all programs require a certain number of clinical rotation hours conducted in a local healthcare facility.
+But since the balance of the training may be accessed online, this option may be a more accommodating answer to finding the time to attend classes for many Stephenson WV students.
+Regarding tuition, many online degree programs are cheaper than other on campus alternatives.
+Even additional expenses such as for commuting and study materials may be minimized, helping to make education more easily affordable.
+And many online programs are accredited by organizations such as the Commission on Collegiate Nursing Education (CCNE) for BSN and MSN degrees.
+And so if your work and family obligations have left you with very little time to work toward your academic goals, perhaps an online nursing school will make it more convenient to fit a degree into your active schedule.

-Select the Right Nursing Degree near Shinnston WV
+Pick the Right Nursing School near Stephenson WV

-Deciding on the right registered nursing college is potentially the most important phase to launching a new career in the healthcare field.
-There are numerous variables that you should consider when selecting a nursing school.
-These factors will be prioritized differently depending on your current career goals, lifestyle, and economic status.
-As we have highlighted in this content, it is important that you select an RN school and a degree program that are both accredited and have excellent reputations within the health care community.
-By using our checklist of qualifying questions, you will be able to develop a shortlist of schools to choose from so that you can make your ultimate selection.
-And with the proper degree and training, combined with your hard work and ambition to succeed, you can become a practicing nurse in Shinnston WV.
+Selecting the right registered nursing college is perhaps the most crucial phase to starting a new career in the health care field.
+There are various aspects that you must consider when deciding on a nursing school.
+These factors will be prioritized differently contingent on your existing career goals, lifestyle, and economic situation.
+As we have stressed in this content, it is important that you choose an RN school and a degree program that are each accredited and have outstanding reputations within the healthcare community.
+By utilizing our checklist of qualifying questions, you will be able to develop a shortlist of schools to choose from so that you can make your ultimate selection.
+And with the proper degree and training, combined with your hard work and ambition to succeed, you can become a practicing nurse in Stephenson WV.